getsentry/sentry-javascript-bundler-plugins/MIGRATION.md

 Version 2 of `@sentry/webpack-plugin` is a complete rewrite of version 1.
 Version 2 no longer requires `sentry-cli` underneath, meaning the plugin no longer downloads a binary but implements all its functionality natively.

+### Removal of Implicit Environment Variable Usage

+Version 2 of the Webpack plugin removes the implicit passing of plugin parameters via environment variables.
+Previously, it was possible to specify values as environment variables, such as SENTRY_AUTH_TOKEN, but to never mention them in the plugin init options.
+In this version, you'll have to specify these values in the options.
+Note that this makes certain option fields explicitly required now which were previously only implicitly required (see [Initialization and Required Values](#initialization-and-required-values)).

 ### Initialization and Required Values

 Previously, to use the plugin, you had to create a new class of the `SentryCLIPlugin` class.
 In version 2, you simply need to call a function and pass the initialization options to it.
 Note that in this new version, more options are now explicitly required.
 Here's an example: